LeafBeyOrd/crypto_aggregator/README.md

    - The `currencySymbol` is mapped to its corresponding CoinGecko ID using a pre-fetched list of supported coins.
    - The application fetches the conversion rate for the cryptocurrency to USD for the specific date.
    - It then converts the transaction amount to USD and aggregates it based on the date and project ID.
+   - It uses a cache map to reduce the number of API calls to CoinGecko (saving cost and time by > 90%).

 4. **Writing Aggregated Data to BigQuery**:
    - The aggregated data, including the total volume in USD and the number of transactions, is written to a BigQuery table.